 Somebody posted an image on Facebook some time ago, the message said "A writer's mind is like a laptop with all the tabs running."

-There has never been more true written, even though I don't do a lot of writing, I have many ideas for stories that end up being written.
+There has never been more true words written, even though I don't do a lot of writing, I have many ideas for stories that I could have written.

 Ten years after.

 When I started my blog a decade ago I used to write three or four blogs a day, now I find it hard to do two or three.